top of page

 me.jpg

-At an early stage of a project I would look to develop an environmental brief which is tailored for the client’s project, site, budget and aspirations.
+At an early stage of a project we look to develop a carefully considered environmental brief which is tailored for the client’s project, site, budget and aspirations.
+This includes:

 bottom of page